cauIfield/cauIfield/README.md

 ^^ u just fell asleep on call loser - ellie

 OKAY SO I PUT MY HEAD ON THE PILLOW FOR A SECOND AND I WAS OUT.
 NOT MY MF FAULT. -NID

+yeah i figured bro our convo was like "are u lay down rn?" "aahnua f fuiyasbd mms snmssmsnay pillow"